ryardley/rxmsg/README.md

 # Universal messaging wrapper for RxJS

-This library makes it easy to send messages in a distributed network transparent way via various brokers.
+This library makes it easy to send messages in a distributed network transparent way via various brokers using RxJS streams.

 RxJS Message uses a versatile middleware pattern to create messaging endpoints that are extremely flexible.